bruceMug/airquality_recommender/README.md

 ## Data
-The project utilized two main datasets: site data and user data.
+The project utilized two main datasets: [site data](https://drive.google.com/file/d/1TNmOPc1K3zm3faejW9APzXfX5cRUrsGx/view?usp=sharing) and [user data](https://drive.google.com/file/d/1A4LDc3EsBbre0XdROTVjKt47PorT-L93/view?usp=sharing).

 The site data encompassed hourly readings from AirQo and non-AirQo devices for the early months of 2023.
 It included attributes such as site names, pm values, and geographic coordinates.
 A selection of columns including site name, site latitude, site longitude, and pm2.5 values was made for further analysis.

 The user data was synthesized, encompassing attributes like age, health conditions, and activities.
 This data was merged with the site data, forming the foundation for personalized recommendations.

-To obtain the target feature column, a python script was written which considered the quality category of air and the age of the use to assign a recommendation.
+To obtain the target feature column, a custom python script was written which considered the quality category of air and the age of the user to assign a recommendation.